RobynSoar/rpsls-game/README.md

 ![Modal feature](documentation/features/rules-modal.png)

 - Game result
-    - After each round during a game, the game results will change based on if the player wins, the computer wins or if it ends in a tie.
+    - After each round during a game, the game results will change based on if the player (user) wins, the computer wins or if it ends in a tie.
     - The border surrounding the text changes colour, matching the theme of the Website accent colours as well as typical colour association with the colour green for a win, red for a loss, and yellow for average.
     - The default colour of the border is the standard black that is used for text site wide, with a message that quickly informs the user of how many rounds are played within one game.